-Let me tell you a something: All my trips are FAR from perfect!
+Let me tell you something: All my trips are FAR from perfect!

 And that applies to almost every other travel blogger out there too.
 We write about how incredibly wonderful our experiences are.
 And the truth is, yes – they ARE amazing, but as with all great things in life, there is plenty of struggle behind the scenes too.

-In all of my personal blogposts documenting my experiences abroad, I try to be honest and write about the shitty stuff that happens as well as the awesome.
-This is because I want you to understand the reality of travelling from my perspective as a 30-something year-old deaf guy.
-It helps to tell my story, and makes it unique.
+In all of my personal blog posts documenting my experiences abroad, I try to be honest and write about the shitty stuff that happens as well as the awesome.
+This is because I want you to understand the reality of traveling from my perspective as a 30-something-year-old deaf guy.
+It helps to tell my story and makes it unique.

 And most importantly, I want you to avoid making the same mistakes that I did, to ensure you make the BEST of your travels.

 And despite all my bad experiences (including some near-death ones), I wouldn’t change ANYTHING.
-The good always outweighs the bad, and I have 8 years-worth of the most amazing memories I could ever wish for!
+The good always outweighs the bad, and I have 9+ years worth of the most amazing memories I could ever wish for!

-In this post, I have compiled a selection, in no particular order, of some of the worst travel experiences I have ever experienced so far, in just six years of travelling.
+In this post, I have compiled a selection, in no particular order, of some of the worst travel experiences I have ever experienced so far, in just six years of traveling.

-Disclaimer: This post in no way criticises the places these incidents happened.
-Some of these incidents are common – for example, the bag snatch in Vietnam – incidents like these occur all over the world, including London and New York City.
+Disclaimer: This post in no way criticizes the places these incidents happened.
+Some of these incidents are common – for example, the bag theft in Vietnam – incidents like these occur all over the world, including in London and New York City.
 Falling ill in India was my own mistake and could happen in any developing country.
 And that mosquito bite?
 I was simply unlucky.